jnqnfe/gong/lib/README.md

 extern crate gong;
 ```

-See full documentation for how to then use the library to process arguments.
+See full library documentation for how to then use it to process arguments.